secure-compilation/SECOMP/README.md

 To inspect a particular theorem, locate that theorem, and process the file up to the start of the theorem.
-Then, you may step through the proof one step at a time using the buttom "Forward one step".
+Then, you may step through the proof one step at a time using the button "Forward one step".
 The state of the proof (with goals and assumptions) is displayed in one of the side window.
 Messages are displayed in the other side window.

 A proved theorem ends with `Qed.`.
-When running `Qed`, the interactive prover will check the validity of the proof; if the command succeed, then the proof is accepted by Coq.
+When running `Qed`, the interactive prover will check the validity of the proof; if the command succeeds, then the proof is accepted by Coq.
 After a theorem is proved, you can use the following command (write it inside the file and then "Forward one step"): `Print Assumptions theorem.` to display all the assumptions and axioms `theorem` depends on.

-At any point, you can use the commands on the Query meny to Print the definition of and identifier and Check the type of an identifier, among others.
+At any point, you can use the commands on the Query menu to Print the definition of and identifier and Check the type of an identifier, among others.

 The file `table.html` contains a mapping from claims from the paper to definitions and proofs.